-The Departments of English, Communications & Theatre, and Art have created a new Bachelors of Arts in Multidisciplinary Studies focused on Film Studies to prepare students for working in the growing film and media industries.
-The combined resources in these departments provide a regional resource for students who aspire to be engaged in creating, contributing to, or critiquing visual media.
+Individual students can propose a Bachelors of Arts in Multidisciplinary Studies focused on Film Studies to prepare for working in the growing film and media industries.
+The combined resources in English, Communications, and Art can provide a regional resource for students who aspire to be engaged in creating, contributing to, or critiquing visual media.

 Regional Market Demand